-Proposed Anti-Porn Bills in Eight US States May Require Device Makers to Implement Content Filters
+Proposed anti-pornography bills in 8 US States May Require Device Makers to Implement Content Filters

 Several states in the United States are currently considering anti-pornography bills that could require phone and tablet manufacturers like Apple and Samsung to automatically enable filters that censor nude and sexually explicit content.
 The legislation would make these filters mandatory, with passcodes being the only way to disable them.
 Parents would be permitted to provide the passcode, but children would not be allowed to have them.
 The bills also state that filters must prevent children from downloading sexually explicit content via mobile data networks, applications controlled by manufacturers, and wired or wireless internet networks.